victorjordan95/Allgoo/README.md

 ### Agradecimentos

-Agreço a Allgoo pela oportunidade de poder desenvolver o teste! :D
+Agradeço a Allgoo pela oportunidade de poder desenvolver o teste! :D

 _So Long, and Thanks for All the Fish_